 swooshdave wrote:I had assumed that the job of the battery was to do this.
 This sounds way too complicated, but just what I'd expect from an EE.

-Users browsing this forum: Towner and 2 guests
+Users browsing this forum: kommando and 3 guests